Uncrustables is a sandwich created by Smuckers that mimics the traditional peanut butter and jelly sandwiches with the crust cut off.

 The 2-hour window begins when the Uncrustable is defrosted.

 We also recommend letting Uncrustables thaw in the refrigerator instead of the counter.
 It may take longer, but it’s safer.

 According to Smuckers, Uncrustables should defrost on the counter for 30-minutes and should be eaten within 8 hours for the best flavor.

-How Long Can Uncrustables Stay In The Freezer?
+How Long To Keep Uncrustables In The Freezer?

 For best quality, keep your Uncrustables in the freezer and only defrost what you plan on eating.

 Uncrustables will last for one month past the date on the side of the box.
 These sandwiches are mass-produced and lose flavor fast.
 If they go past that month, they won’t have the best taste.

 Room temperature is where foods begin to move into that dreaded Danger Zone the USDA warns.
 So, Uncrustables are included in this rule.

 According to the directions from Smuckers, these PB&J sandwiches will defrost in 30-minutes at room temperature.